hgibs/cinefiles/README.md

     search = cf.Cinefiles(searchfolder=directory)
     search.run()

-To rename folders automatically: (this can’t be undone automatically yet)
+To rename folders automatically: see cinefolders the sister project to this (in progress)

+(this can’t be undone automatically yet)

     import cinefiles as cf
     directory = "/Volumes/HDD/jumble_of_movies"